jcblemai/haiti-mass-ocv-campaign/README.md

   1. Implement mobility
-    1. ok to change initial condition one forecast and one forcast with mobility. will be long
+    1. Manage to recreate initial conditions: launch sim by simulation b.c pomp store state
+    2 Do it in the pomp object
+    3. Iterative (easier but wronger) via csv
+    4. Do it with cover !! possible several

+@/!\ Comment in forcast to run the python stuff
   2. Create good param Arti.
-Relaunch calib on other from that 1h. vary beta and lambda
+Relaunch calib on other from that 1h. vary beta and lambda DONE
   3. Create code to generate
   4. *VE proportional to population U5*
   5. Wake up early and generate results.